VBC Financial Simulation

 5%

-ACO Share % i The percentage of achieved savings shared with the ACO.
+ACO Share of Savings % i The percentage of achieved savings shared with the ACO.

 Randomized